 Sales

 With prices ranging from £200 to £8000, Noble and Common offers access to rigorously curated, original paintings by early, mid-career and established artists.
 We believe in supporting long-term practices and cultivating informed, committed collectors at every stage.

-Our name, Noble and Common, references two varieties of hops—‘noble’ and ‘common’—and reflects our values: a respect for artistic integrity and a belief in shared, accessible experiences of place.
+Our name, Noble and Common, references two varieties of hops; ‘noble’ and ‘common’ used to brew beer in Europe and the UK respectively.
 Housed in Worcester’s historic Hop Market, we draw from this context to ground our commitment to both tradition and experimentation.

+Sales